mk-fg/image-deduplication-tool/README.md

 	  -h, --help            show this help message and exit --hash-db PATH        Path to db to store hashes in (default:
 	                        ./image_matcher.db).
+	  -d [PATH], --reported-db [PATH]
+	                        Record already-displayed pairs in a specified file and dont show these again.
+Can be specified without parameter to use "reported.db" file in the current dir.
 	  -p THREADS, --parallel THREADS
 	                        How many hashing ops can be done in parallel (default: try cpu_count() or 1).